earthly/earthly/examples/go/README.md

 go build -o build/go-example main.go
 ```

 In our case, we will use a `Earthfile` to build it.
 We will create a target called `build`, and we will copy the necessary files within it (in this case, just `main.go`) and then execute the `go build` command.
-We will also need a base Docker image that has go pre-installed: `golang:1.15-alpine3.13`.
+We will also need a base Docker image that has go preinstalled: `golang:1.15-alpine3.13`.

 ```Dockerfile
 # Earthfile